nansencenter/django-geo-spaas-processing/README.md

 ### Architecture

-Here is a description of thr architecture in which `geospaas_processing` is supposed to be used.
+Here is a description of the architecture in which `geospaas_processing` is supposed to be used.

 The components are:
   - a Celery worker